TheGrandArchmage/TheGrandArchmage.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Silvio Pilato.
+I am a developer based in the deep south of Italy.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I like pretty much everything you can transform, create and/or destroy.
+I make videogame mainly as a passion, trying to make a living out of it, and meanwhile I pursue development in other areas of interest.